-1. (#/ Defrost: Distributes outside air through the windshield defroster vents and demister vents.
+1. () Defrost: Distributes outside air through the windshield defroster vents and demister vents.
 Can be used to clear thin ice or fog from the windshield.

 2. Rear temperature control: Press to enable the auxiliary system and set the desired rear cabin airflow temperature with the front control.
-The rear cabin airflow temperature will match the driver airflow temperature setting when only the center rear temperature bar (REAR) is illuminated.
-The rear cabin airflow temperature will be warmer or cooler than the driver airflow temperature setting when more than one rear temperature bar (REAR) is illuminated.
-(REAR) is illuminated.
+The rear cabin airflow temperature will match the driver airflow temperature setting when only the center rear temperature bar is illuminated.
+The rear cabin airflow temperature will be warmer or cooler than the driver airflow temperature setting when more than one rear temperature bar is illuminated.
+When the rear temperature button is pressed, the display will show only the rear cabin settings.
+After the rear setting changes are completed on the front control, the display will automatically show all climate settings.